DLR-TS/GeoServer-Monitor-PostgreSQL/README.md

 The [official Monitor Plugin](https://docs.geoserver.org/latest/en/user/extensions/monitoring/index.html) of the GeoServer allows only one method of storing the metrics on the requests received by the GeoServer - memory storage.
 This storage is volatile and information is lost when the GeoServer is restarted.
 Furthermore, it stores metrics only for the latest 100 requests.
 This is insufficient for GeoServers in productive environments receiving hundreds of requests everyday.

 The GeoServer Monitor PostgreSQL plugin aims to overcome this limitation by persisting the metrics in a PostgreSQL database.
 The persistent storage of metrics enables the administrators of the GeoServer to analyze the performance of their GeoServer layers and optimize their services.

+The GeoServer also contains a community module called `monitor-hibernate`([link](https://github.com/geoserver/geoserver/tree/main/src/community/monitor-hibernate)) which has been unmaintained for more than 5 years and is not available for the latest releases of the GeoServer.
+When compared with this module, the Monitor PostgreSQL module offers a simpler approach to write records to the database through the use of built-in Java functionalities and [PostgreSQL JDBC Driver](https://mvnrepository.com/artifact/org.postgresql/postgresql) library.
+Lesser dependency on external modules makes this extension easy to maintain and update.

 ## Prerequisites